usnistgov/OSCAL/xml/README.md

 The following example uses **Saxon HE** to convert an OSCAL catalog JSON file to XML using one of the NIST-provided [JSON to XML XSLT converters](convert).
 This example assumes that has been installed and the Saxon-HE jar files have already unzipped.

 ```
-java -jar "saxon9he.jar" -xsl:"oscal_catalog_json-to-xml-converter.xsl" -o:"oscal-catalog.xml" -it json-file="oscal-catalog.json"
+java -jar "saxon9he.jar" -xsl:"oscal_catalog_json-to-xml-converter.xsl" -o:"oscal-catalog.xml" -it:make-xml json-file="oscal-catalog.json"
 ```

+`-it` indicates the initial template (XSLT entry point) should be 'make-xml'.

-The Saxon JAR file is named ```saxon9he.jar```.
-The catalog converter is specified as ```-xsl:"oscal_catalog_json-to-xml-converter.xsl"```, the source catalog JSON file is specified as ```json-file="oscal-catalog.json"```, and the destination catalog XML file is specified as ```-o:"oscal-catalog.xml"```.
-Paths\names of these files need to be provided based on the location of the files on your computer.
+Paths\names given to other settingsneed to be provided based on the location of the files on your computer:

+* The Saxon JAR file is named ```saxon9he.jar```.
+* The catalog converter is specified as ```-xsl:"oscal_catalog_json-to-xml-converter.xsl"```
+* The source catalog JSON file is specified as ```json-file="oscal-catalog.json"```
+* The destination catalog XML file is specified as ```-o:"oscal-catalog.xml"```.

 The [online documentation](http://www.saxonica.com/documentation/#!using-xsl/commandline) for *Saxon* provides more information on the command line arguments.

+### Alternate invocations

+The configuration just provided will convert a JSON file given as a file reference, into OSCAL XML.
+There are also different configurations available for debugging:

+* `-it` (initial template) `from-xdm-json-xml` - assume the source is not given as a URI reference to a file, but as XML conformant to the model returned by the XPath function 'json-to-xml()'.
+In this case, the `file` parameter must point to this XML file not a JSON file.
+* Alternatively, `-s:file.xml` (with or instead of `-it`) will operate the same way, except finding the XML at `file.xml`.
+* `produce=supermodel` as a runtime parameter will emit not OSCAL XML, but the intermediate format produced by the converter (a so-called 'OSCAL supermodel' derived from its metaschema): useful for debugging or as a pivot to other serializations.